virat2832001/coevolutionary-loops/README.md

 The data is tied to real-world actions and outcomes.
 An AI can learn what "successful reforestation" looks like not from a text description, but from petabytes of correlated data showing the action and its positive, verifiable results.

 It's not just about more *people* online.
-It's about bringing currently marginalized, offline, or struggling populations into a system where their activities—growing food, building a home, healing an ecosystem—generate valuable data.
+It's about bringing currently marginalized, offline, or struggling populations into a system where their activities, like growing food, building a home, healing an ecosystem, generate valuable data.

 Human activity would be designed to be regenerative by default.
 Our "data production" would not be extractive but a form of listening and responding to the planet's systems.
 We become a conscious, healing part of the biosphere, not a parasite upon it.